bigbinary/wkhtmltopdf-buildpack/README.md

 This is a Heroku buildpack for WKhtmltoPDF binary with your environment.
 It is compatible with only Heroku Stack 22.

-`wkhtmltoimage` binary is not included in this buildpack.
-It will be downloaded from https://wkhtmltopdf.org/downloads.html

 ## Versions